matrix-org/matrix.org/content/blog/2024/05/2024-05-17-voting-begins.md

 category = ["Foundation", "Elections", "Governing Board"]
 +++

 Voting has started for the Governing Board elections and runs till May 31!
 This is our first election and we are very excited.
-All of the results will be published on June 3.
+All of the results will be published here on the blog on June 3.

 You can learn about all of the [candidates](/governing-board/elections/2024/#nominees) on our [2024 election page](/governing-board/elections/2024).
 All eligible voters should have received an email from [OpaVote](https://www.opavote.com/), the election system we have chosen for this year’s elections.